 reversemethod that sets the horizontal and vertical increments to their additive inverses.

-Now create a JavaFX application to test your
+Now write a JavaFX application to test your

-The following screenshot shows how the scene might look
+The following output screenshot shows how the scene might look

 translate is invoked on each circle.